adrianovaladar/checkers/README.md

 ## Overview

-This project is a player vs. player checkers game developed in Java 19 using JavaFX.
+This project is a player vs. player checkers game developed in Java 19.
 The game features a user-friendly interface that allows two players to enjoy a classic game of checkers.

 ## Features